gitfrosh/100-days-of-code/r1-log.md

 ### R1D46
 R1D46 #100DaysOfCode: Finished working on my database and started a new frontend based on #Nuxt.js.
 Oh I think I need to slow down a bit when learning new stuff to avoid my sloppyness.

+### R1D47
+No coding today.

+### R1D48
+R1D48 #100DaysofCode: Struggled a bit with my #Hapi server-side rendering #React app but got everything working in the end.
+👊 Next days will be about #css styling, typography and beautifying.
+#ssr #Javascript #codinglife #coders #webdev

+### R1D49
+No coding today.

+### R1D50
+Hurray, I finished the first half of my #100DaysofCode challenge and I loved it so far!!
+Connecting to other coders on twitter makes it so very inspiring and motivating, I already learned & built so much I'm totally looking forward towards the 2nd half!
+#womenwhocode #coderslife